pbialas7-Lectures/Graphics3DCode/Assignments/README.md

 ## Preparing the assignments

-Before starting each assignment you should copy the directory containing previous assignment.
+Before starting each assignment, you should copy the directory containing previous assignment.
 Specifically you should not modify anything in `src/Assignments/Triangle` folder, but copy it to `src/Assignments/House`  folder.
 You can do it using `cp` command (on linux/unix).